 The College of Arts and Sciences entrance requirement is two courses at the 100 level in a foreign language.
-Students admitted to arts and sciences without this background will be required to complete these courses.

-The requirement may be met by examination or by successful completion of the course taken.
+Students admitted to Arts and Sciences without this background will be required to complete these courses.
+The requirement may be met by examination or by successful completion of the courses taken.
 (Two years of good high school work in a foreign language should enable a student to place out of the first 8 credit hours and into 200-level courses.)